boluoweifenda/DQN/README.md

 # DQN
-This is a simple implementation of deep Q network using Tensorflow
+This is a simple implementation of deep Q network(DQN) using Tensorflow